User guide

 In the Security type field, you can choose the security protocol that validates the incoming data.

-If your Symphony Admin has permitted it, you will have an option for Unauthenticated Webhooks.
+If your Symphony Messaging Admin has permitted it, you will have an option for Unauthenticated Webhooks.
 In this case, incoming data will not be validated.

 Symphony recommends using a security protocol to validate the data, even if you are not required to do so.